Integrated Rail Plan: Consequences, controversy and the future

 Former secretary of state for transport Patrick McLoughlin was appointed chair of Transport for North in January 2022 and said in his new role he would push for reinstatement of Northern Powerhouse Rail in full into the IRP.
 The issue was raised by a number of people after it was admitted that the plans had been scaled back despite lack of proper economic analysis.
 The Transport Select Committee began a series of enquiries starting on 2 February 2022.
 Andy Burnham appearing as one witness stated the plan would leave the North with second best trains for 200 years.
 However, Network Rail CEO Andrew Haines called the criticism of the plan profoundly unhelpful.
 Writing about the Transport Select Committee meeting on 2 February 2022, Nigel Harris further stated that the atmosphere was "Sour, irrelevant and patronising and no way for the important TSC to do its job".
 This was in regard to Karl McCartney suggesting the north was "biting the hand that fed it" regarding criticism of the IRP.
 On 7 February a selection of northern city mayors wrote a letter to Prime Minister Boris Johnson, Levelling Up Secretary Michael Gove and Transport Secretary Grant Shapps reaffirming their dissatisfaction at the IRP.

 On 26 July 2022, the Transport Select Committee met and published a report urging the government to revisit the IRP.
 In particular the Government was urged not to fixate on journey times as a benefit of the IRP.
 Track capacity is key, and the Department for Transport was recommended to commission a full independent assessment of the seat and track capacity offered by the IRP.
+A government response was published in July 2023.